omico80/phenolytics_computational_analysis-/README.md

 All data processing and analysis were conducted using Python (version ≥ 3.9) with the following libraries: RDKit, NumPy, and Pandas.
 Quantum calculations were performed using MOPAC2016 on a Linux-based system

+# Particularities of the Method

+In this QSAR study, the chemical structures of phenolic compounds—molecules containing a phenol functional group and primarily used as antioxidants—were correlated with their biological activity measured as Trolox-Equivalent Antioxidant Capacity (TEAC).
+A comprehensive set of physicochemical and structural descriptors was generated during feature engineering, from which the most relevant features were identified using three complementary feature-selection strategies.

+Initially, correlation analysis and Random Forest–based importance ranking were employed to remove redundant and weakly informative descriptors.
+This was followed by Support Vector–based feature evaluation and, finally, Gaussian Process–based feature selection, which accounts for nonlinear relationships and uncertainty in the data.

+The limited sample size posed a significant challenge in assessing the generalisation ability of the derived QSAR models, particularly with respect to accurately predicting TEAC values for unseen compounds.
+To address this, multiple regression approaches were systematically evaluated, including simple linear regression, Elastic Net regression, Support Vector Regression (SVR), and Gaussian Process Regression (GPR).
+Model performance was assessed using consistent evaluation metrics across all methods.

+Among the evaluated models, Gaussian Process Regression, a non-parametric Bayesian approach, demonstrated superior predictive performance.
+Its ability to model complex nonlinear relationships while explicitly accounting for uncertainty enabled more accurate prediction of antioxidant activity based on the physicochemical properties of phenolic compounds.

+# References
+The TEAC values were collected from:
+Cai, Y. Z., Mei, S., Jie, X., Luo, Q. & Corke, H. Structure-radical scavenging activity relationships of phenolic compounds from traditional Chinese medicinal plants.
+Life.
+Sci.
+78(25), 2872–2888 (2006).
       │